buildingSMART/IDS-Audit-tool/ids-lib-documentation/IdsLib.IfcSchema/IfcClassInformation/PascalCaseName.md

 # IfcClassInformation.PascalCaseName property

-relationXmlAttributeName of the attribute as a string, stored in PascalCase
+Name of the class as a string, stored in PascalCase

 ```csharp
 public string PascalCaseName { get; }